10 Essential Houseplant Tips For New Plant Parents

 Make sure the pot has holes in the bottom for drainage.

-Repotting Tips for New Plant Owners:
+Repotting Tips for New Plant Parents:

 - Make sure you have the suitable soil